Guided gender-affirming surgery in Thailand

 • Persistent gender dysphoria with at least one referral letter per WPATH SOC 8

-• A period of continuous testosterone therapy (unless medically contraindicated)
+• A period of continuous testosterone therapy (unless contraindicated)

 • Clear understanding that the procedure permanently ends fertility